OpenPIV/openpiv.github.com/_posts/2014-04-14-development_plan.md

 published_date: April 14, 2014
 ---

-Please, see our frequently asked questions page http://www.openpiv.net/faq.html - we added the development plan of transferring the C++ algorithms using Cython to the OpenPIV-Python
+Please, see our frequently asked questions page <http://www.openpiv.net/faq.html> - we added the development plan of transferring the C++ algorithms using Cython to the OpenPIV-Python.
+This page shall replace our wiki which does not seem to be useful.